Aaron Boone: 2022 season

-In 2022 he was ejected nine times, four times more than any other major league manager.
-At the end of the regular season, the Yankees finished first in the AL East and earned home field advantage in Games 1, 2, and 5 of the ALDS.
-They beat the Cleveland Guardians in five games, but got swept by the Houston Astros in the ALCS, marking Boone's fifth straight playoff exit.
+In 2022, Boone was ejected from nine games.
+He was ejected four times more often than any other MLB manager.
+The Yankees were 64–28 in the first half of the season by the All-Star Game and potentially headed to 100 wins.
+They proceeded to win 35 of their next 70 games to finish with a 99–63 record and an AL East title.
+They earned home-field advantage in Games 1, 2, and 5 of the ALDS.
+They beat the Cleveland Guardians in five games, but got swept by the Houston Astros in the ALCS, marking Boone's fifth-straight playoff exit.